 My dad came for dinner tonight.
-He’s not fussy, but he’s a proud meat-and-potatoes man.
-No pastas or risottos, and certainly no ancient grain salads for him; not by choice anyway.
-Dad likes his food simple: a good roast dinner with crispy spuds and gravy, or a slow-cooked lamb stew.
+He’s not fussy, but he’s proud — a meat-and-potatoes man.
+No pastas or risottos for him, and certainly no ancient grain salads.
+Dad likes it simple: a good roast dinner with crispy spuds and gravy, or a slow-cooked lamb stew.

 So, tonight it was dad’s lamb stew.

 The only complication was, my beloved and I are off fat and carbs for a bit.
 This meant a few provisos: the lamb had to be lean; the oil for browning had to be coconut oil; the usual roux (flour and butter) for thickening was off limits; and the potatoes (essential to a good Mallee pot) had to be added whole so they could be fished out by the purists.
 Regardless, it turned out ok.
 Better than ok, in fact.
 It was good.
 Even dad said so.

 - 1 lean rasher of bacon (finely diced)